Estimating the Personality of White-Box Language Models: Experiments

 \subsection{Traits of Datasets vs Models}

-To validate our hypothesis on whether the language models inherit personality traits of datasets during their training, we compare the trait distributions of the language models and their underlying corpora.
+To validate our hypothesis of whether the language models inherit personality traits of datasets used for their training, we compare the trait distributions of the language models and their underlying corpora.
 Specifically, we evaluate the traits of \textsc{WebText Test} dataset and text responses generated using GPT-2.
-We observe that trait distributions of \textsc{WebText Test} dataset and randomly generated texts using the GPT-2 without considering any input prompts are very similar, as shown in the Figure~\ref{fig:dist_comp}, implying that traits of datasets are entirely inherited by GPT-2 during the training phase.
-On the other hand, there is a noticeable difference in trait distribution of \textsc{WebText Test} dataset in comparison to GPT-2 when the Big Five questionnaire is passed as an input.
-This phenomenon is probably due to the GPT-2 trying to capture personality from both input prompts and the dataset.
-Overall, we can conclude that datasets and input prompt together influence the inferred personality traits of the language models.
+Our findings, as shown in Figure~\ref{fig:dist_comp}, indicate that the trait distributions of the \textsc{WebText Test} dataset and randomly generated text using GPT-2, without taking into account any specific type of input prompts, are nearly identical.
+This suggests that GPT-2 inherits the traits of its training dataset.
+However, when we passed the test from the Big Five questionnaire as input prompts, we noticed a significant difference in the trait distribution of the \textsc{WebText Test} dataset compared to GPT-2 as measured using the Wasserstein distance (see Table~\ref{tab:wd}).
+It is important to note that relying solely on random generation may not accurately represent the personality traits of the GPT-2 model.
+This limitation arises due to the training of GPT-2 on WebText data, which primarily consists of factual information lacking specific personality characteristics.
+Consequently, randomly generated text may not reflect the language model's inherent traits.
+To address this limitation, we prompted the language model using the Big Five questionnaire, which allowed us to drive the generated text to reflect the traits indicative of the language model.
+Using the questionnaire as a guide enables an accurate reflection of the personality traits of the language model, providing a more nuanced and reliable picture of its traits.